-As a result, in case of a full replacement, you should look to buy the high quality aftermarket struts, including the strut itself, strut boot, strut mount, spring, spring seat insulator, jounce bumper, and bearing plate.
+As a result, in case of a full replacement, you should look to buy high quality aftermarket struts, including the strut itself, strut boot, strut mount, spring, spring seat insulator, jounce bumper, and bearing plate.

-Replacing strut assembly is relatively easier and saves a lot of time and money.
+Replacing a strut assembly is relatively easier and saves a lot of time and money.
 On the other hand, you can get individual parts if you need to replace any specific part.
 However, this can take more time since you would have to unpack the assembly, replace the part, and repack the assembly.

 Step 3: Measure The Camber Angle

 Measuring the camber angle is the next step in the strut replacement process.
 For this, you have to put your vehicle on jack stands before beginning the strut disassembling process.
 You are recommended to do this one side at a time.